fhmwg/current-tags/implementation-notes.md

 # Vetting and censoring

+An application *must not* remove a field simply because it does not understand the meaning of the field.
+All metadata, understood or not, *shall* be perserved *unless* an application has reason to beleive it is inappropriate.

 There are various reasons why an application may wish to reject certain metadata.
 This section provides common rules for such cases.